Frank S. Gilliam

 I co-edited the following book published by Oxford University Press.

-Note: Names appearing in bold print are student co-authors.
+Papers [Note: Names appearing in bold print are student co-authors]

-Zhang X, Q Wang, FS Gilliam, Y Wang, and C Li.
-2012.
-Spatial variation in carbon and nitrogen of cultivated soil of Henan Province, China: potential effects on crop yield.
-Agriculture, Ecosystem and Environment submitted.
+Zhang X, Q Wang, FS Gilliam, Y Wang, F Cha, and C Li.
+2014.
+Spatial variation in carbon and nitrogen in cultivated soils in the Henan Province, China: Potential effect on crop yield.
+PLOS ONE 9(10):1-10.

 Zhang X, L Ma, FS Gilliam, Q Wang, T Liu, and C Li.
 2012.
 Effects of raised-bed planting for enhanced summer maize yield on soil microbial functional groups and enzyme activity in Henan Province, China.
 Field Crops Research 130:28-37.